 - How do conflicts, power struggles and identity clashes emerge and develop when organization face radical change in uncertain times?

-These questions are aligned with the ODC Division's identity as a community who is engaged with change and changing.
+These questions are aligned with the ODC Division's identity as a community that is engaged with change and changing.
 To submit to the ODC Division, please review the submission instructions and refer to the section on information for papers and symposia.
-The submission deadline is Tuesday, 14 January 2020 at 5:00 PM ET (NY Time), but earlier submissions are strongly encouraged.
+The submission deadline is Tuesday, 12 January 2021 at 17:00 (5pm) ET (NY Time), but earlier submissions are strongly encouraged.
 Before writing your submission, we also encourage you to review the ODC Division domain and mission statements.
-Please contact the Program Chair, Linda Rouleau (firstname.lastname@example.org) with any questions.
+Please contact the Program Chair, Amit Nigam (email@example.com) with any questions.

 - Best Paper based on a Dissertation (student must be the sole author)

-- Best Student Paper (student must be first author, but paper can be co-authored)
+- ODC Division Best Student Paper (student must be first author, but paper can be co-authored)

-Papers based on a dissertation must be written by students as first author.
-Papers written about action research may include any study in which research and practice co-occur.
 The ODC Division also recognizes a Best Reviewer Award.
-All award winners will be celebrated at the ODC business meeting, which will be held during the Atlanta meeting.
+All award winners will be celebrated at the ODC business meeting, which will be held during the 2021 meeting.
 Please refer to our website for additional detail on all awards.

 29 July-4 August 2021